nicolen-22/nicolen-22/resume.md

-Nicole Ni
+# Nicole Ni

-Computer Science Major w/ a Minor in Mathematics @ Northeastern University
+## Education
+**Northeastern University**, Khoury College of Computer Sciences *Bachelor of Science in Computer Science, Minor in Mathematics*